rishu070707/Blame_bot/README.md

 ## 🔒 Privacy & Security
 BlameBot was designed from the ground up for enterprise environments with strict compliance requirements.
 It uses zero network requests outside of `localhost`.
 Your code is parsed, tokenized, and analyzed entirely within the confines of your own CPU and RAM.

----
-*Built with ❤️ for developers who value speed, aesthetics, and privacy.*